Ensure Giotto Suite is installed.

 subc_test <- calculateHVF(gobject = subc_test,

-method = 'var_p_resid',
+method = "var_p_resid",

-expression_values = 'pearson',
+expression_values = "pearson",

-show_plot = T)
+show_plot = TRUE

 subc_test <- runPCA(gobject = subc_test,

-expression_values = 'pearson',
+expression_values = "pearson",

 screePlot(subc_test, ncp = 20)